LGBT+ (Lesbian, Gay, Transgender & Bisexual Plus)

 Is it normal to feel confused?

-We occasionally receive messages on cool2talk from young people who are feeling a bit confused about their sexuality, this is totally normal, many young people go through a time of confusion, feeling uncertain if they are attracted to males or females.
+We occasionally receive messages on cool2talk from young people who are feeling a bit confused about their sexuality, this is totally normal, many young people go through a time of confusion, feeling uncertain about who they are attracted to.
 Equally many young people are happy with who they are and do not have an issue with exactly what sexuality they feel they belong to.

 Having said that many young people who are LGBT will find it tough at some point and it is important to get the right kind of support when it is needed.